 The NAIC has formed the Working Group to discuss and recommend changes to the solvency and market practices regulation of mortgage insurers, including changes to the Model Act.
-Proposed amendments to the Model Act include, among other changes, adoption of a risk-based capital model.
-We, along with other mortgage insurers, have provided feedback to the Working Group since early 2013, including comments on the risk-based capital approach.
+Proposed amendments to the Model Act include, among other changes, the introduction of a risk-based capital model.
+We, along with other mortgage insurers, have provided feedback to the Working Group since early 2013, including comments on the risk-based capital model.
+If the risk-based capital model is adopted by the NAIC, some or all of the 16 states that currently have minimum statutory capital requirements, and potentially others that do not, could enact a portion or all of the revised Model Act, including the loan-level capital model.
 The Working Group's discussions are ongoing and the ultimate outcome of these discussions and any potential actions taken by the NAIC cannot be predicted at this time.
 If the Working Group's final proposal to the NAIC contains more stringent capital requirements, this could ultimately lead to NMIC being obligated to hold more capital for its insured business than we are required to hold under PMIERs, which would reduce our profitability compared to the profitability we expect under the existing capital requirements.